ibexa/documentation-developer/docs/administration/dashboard/php_api_dashboard_service.md

 The service exposes two functions:

-- `createCustomDashboardDraft(?Location $location = null): Content` - returns a new Content item in draft state of `dashboard` content type.
+- `createCustomDashboardDraft(?Location $location = null): Content` - returns a new content item in draft state of `dashboard` content type.
   If no location is given, it creates a copy of the dashboard of the user currently logged in.
   If a location is given, it creates a copy with the given location.
   The default name of the customized dashboard is set as `My dashboard`.